Summary

 I moved to the Bay Area, California after enrolling at California State University, Hayward (now Cal State East Bay), but the reality was that I was financially poor and had no supports that I could rely on.
 Within a semester I was struggling to keep housing, was working multiple jobs and going to classes during the day.
 My university experience was short-lived.
 I worked as a security guard for a hospital, at UPS as a package sorter, and at Wells Fargo Bank as a teller.
 My “break” was having a college acquaintance recommend a job at Costco.
 It was the first full-time job that paid well, offered raises, a 401k savings plan, and provided insurance (I’m still a huge fan of Costco).
 I had none of those things before then.
 It was the first time that I felt hopeful about my future.
 I distinctly remember when I was able to begin donating money to United Way through work because I could afford to do so.

 I met my wife Angela at the old San Leandro, California Costco warehouse.
 We lived and travelled together back to Alaska, where we were married and had our first child, then back to California where we had two more children, before moving to Utah.
-Prior to our last move we discussed careers, and I made a decision to pursue technical certifications that allowed me to bridge work to Information Technology.
+Prior to our last move we discussed careers, and I made a decision to pursue technical certifications that allowed me to shift into a career in Information Technology.
 I worked first as a civilian contractor for the Oakland Army Base (now decommissioned), then hired on with PeopleSoft.
 We moved to Utah where I could work in newly company-acquired Vantive offices in American Fork.

 At the time that we moved we were looking for a home that was affordable, in a community where we could raise our family.
 That is what brought us to Utah.
 The first home we purchased is the same home that we live in today.
 We were able to afford a home because we were fortunate to combine our incomes, work and build savings through a 401k program that was used for the down payment on our house.